-Funding the international cooperation for Sustainable Development suffers from further sustainability issues and it is worsening because of the consequences of the Covid-19 pandemic.
-The technical assistance to investments, so indispensable for sustainable development, and including the ODA grants for blended finance, can be re-launched in-line with the SDGs, at next year G20 under Italian Presidency as the expansion of the suspension of payments (DSSI1) decided already this year by the G20.
+Funding the international cooperation for Sustainable Development suffers from further sustainability issues, has worsened the Covid-19 pandemic and it is suffering even more with wars and military expenditures all over.
+The support to investments, so indispensable for sustainable development, and including the ODA grants for blended finance, can be re-launched in-line with the SDGs by Italy with its Presidency of G7 in 2024 and the launch of the Mattei Plan for Africa.

-RELEASE G20 initiative calls for the partial or total debt reduction with the creation by the debtor country of a counterpart fund in local currency for Sustainable Development - SDG FUND - nominally equal to the value of the net reduction of capital owed (future interest would be automatically declared as a rebate).
+RELEASE G7 initiative calls for the partial or total debt reduction with the creation by the debtor country of a counterpart fund in local currency for Sustainable Development - SDG FUND - nominally equal to the value of the net reduction of capital owed.

-The aim is to help towards SDGs achievements the most vulnerable countries facing economic crisis caused by the pandemic that add to and amplify the existing structural limitations of poverty and underdevelopment, and to accelerate medium and long-term sustainable investment in resilient infrastructure and services for sustainable development, through public investment and incentives for the private sector.
+The aim is to help towards SDGs achievements the most vulnerable countries facing structural limitations of poverty and underdevelopment, and to accelerate medium and long-term sustainable investment in resilient infrastructure and services for sustainable development, through public investment and incentives for the private sector.
 Promoting investment, especially in developing countries with high demographic potential such as on the African continent, could boost economic growth, promote global trade, provide basic services and generate employment.
 Hence, debt relief and debt restructuring will be needed to avoid widespread defaults and to facilitate investments in recovery aimed at the SDGs.